JIH7/calculator-react-typescript-scss/README.md

 }
 ```

- I was pretty happy with this solution, although I do wonder whether this was the best way to do this.
-If anyone has any insight to this I would love to hear from you!

  Another goal I had with this iteration of the project was to support keyboard input.
-I was surprised to learn I could do this on a React component that doesn't render anything!
+I was surprised to learn I could do this on a React component that doesn't render anything.

  ```ts
 import { useEffect } from "react";